christopherlai/secrets_manager_provider/README.md

 # SecretsManagerProvider
-Secrets Manager Provider is an Elixir Release provide that loads runtime configurations from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
+Secrets Manager Provider is an Elixir Release provider that loads runtime configurations from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).

 ## Installation
 Add `secrets_manager_provider` to your `deps/0` in your `mix.exs` file.
 A TOML (`toml`) or JSON (`jason`) library will also need to be included.
 This can be any library, as long as it implements `decode!/1`.